 A 2006 study published in the American Journal of Clinical Nutrition that focused on the effects of a high-protein meals on postprandial ghrelin response states that “The most satiating macronutrient appears to be dietary protein.”
 When study participants ate a high-protein breakfast, they experienced decreased postprandial ghrelin concentrations more strongly over time compared to when they ate a higher-carbohydrate breakfast.

-Instead of doing “steady state cardio,” burst training is one of the best ways to manage hunger and eating behavior to burn belly fat and to manipulate ghrelin and leptin to improve the odds of weight loss.
-Burst training can also increase muscle mass, which means when you do eat more you’re better able to use the extra calories without gaining fat.
+Instead of doing “steady-state cardio,” HIIT workout training is one of the best ways to manage hunger and eating behavior to lose belly fat and to manipulate ghrelin and leptin to improve the odds of weight loss.
+HIIT training can also increase muscle mass, which means when you do eat more, you’re better able to use the extra calories without gaining fat.

-- Total ghrelin concentrations declined after high-intensity sprinting and were significantly lower after 30 minutes of recovery than they were pre-exercise, suggesting that burst training can not only contribute to weight loss, but help curb appetite long-term.
-(9)
+- Total ghrelin concentrations declined after high-intensity sprinting and were significantly lower after 30 minutes of recovery than they were pre-exercise, suggesting that interval training can not only contribute to weight loss, but help curb appetite long-term.

-- Growth hormone (attributed to weight loss) concentrations were greater in the high-intensity than in the low-intensity group, suggesting that burst training affects other hormones in addition to ghrelin.
-(10)
+- Growth hormone (attributed to weight loss and muscle gain) concentrations were greater in the high-intensity than in the low-intensity group, suggesting that HIIT training affects other hormones in addition to ghrelin.

-- Additionally, leptin levels at 48 hours post-exercise were also significantly lower for the high-intensity group, suggesting that burst training, like ghrelin, has long-term effects on weight loss that are beneficial long after your workout.
+- Additionally, leptin levels at 48 hours post-exercise were also significantly lower for the high-intensity group, suggesting that HIIT training has long-term effects on weight loss that are beneficial long after your workout.

 These are just two examples from a myriad of research studies that prove high-intensity interval training is not only most effective at curbing appetite and controlling weight gain in the short term, but also in the long run.